-Centre is unable to access or manage the distribution of results to candidates, or to facilitate post-results services
+• Centre is unable to access or manage the distribution of results to candidates, or to facilitate post-results services

-• Centre to contact awarding organisations about alternative options (for example downloading results from awarding body secure websites

-- External sites available locally if necessary (Lessingham village hall) in which we already have access to and is within walking distance from the centre.
-Centre to communicate with parents/carers and students giving updates of alternative arrangements and to be shared on school website/texting system - Alternative arrangements for post-results services to be communicated to parents, carers, students and school staff.
+- Centre to contact awarding organisations about alternative options (for example downloading results from awarding body secure websites - External sites available locally if necessary (Lessingham village hall) in which we already have access to and is within walking distance from the centre.
+Centre to communicate with parents/carers and students giving updates of alternative arrangements and to be shared on school website/texting system - Alternative arrangements for post-results services to be communicated to parents, carers, students and school staff this would be completed by the EO via a secure / password protected way.